 Located immediately west of the iconic "A" Mountain, Tumamoc Hill is an ideal place to escape the city and get a quick nature fix.
 In fact, Tumamoc is actually used by the University of Arizona as an active study site and ecological reserve.
 Because of this, it’s vital that all visitors stay on the paved paths and within the perimeter cables so as to not interfere with any natural habitats.
 Most people walk to the halfway point of the hill—there are bathrooms and water fountains here—but you can easily head all the way to the summit and enjoy some sprawling views of downtown Tucson.

 If you think Tucson is all cactus and desert, then think again.
-Located in the Coronado National Forest at an elevation of almost 5,000 feet, Madera Canyon offers desert dwellers a break from the heat in summer and snow in winter.
-Not only will you find tall pine trees and plenty of hiking trails, but you will also discover that Madera Canyon is home to some of the best birdwatching in the country.
+Located in the Coronado National Forest at an elevation of almost 5,000 feet, Madera Canyon offers desert dwellers both a break from the heat in summer and fresh snow in winter.
+Not only will you find tall pine trees and plenty of hiking trails but you will also discover that Madera Canyon is home to some of the best birdwatching in the country.
 There are over 250 documented bird species here, including 15 species of hummingbirds and 36 species of wooden warblers.
 Due to the canyon’s location within a national forest, visitors will need to purchase a day pass for $8.

 To make the most of these outdoor adventures, we recommend visiting in the cooler months—ideally between October and March.
 The weather is much more manageable and the crowds are often lower.
 Just remember to take your time, breath deep, and enjoy the endless open spaces.